Yet another introduction to relativistic astrophysics: Scaling and Unification of Relativistic Jets

 The classification of jets from stellar-mass black holes and accreting neutron stars is a bit different, mainly because these sources are distributed on the spiral disk of the Milky Way together with the Solar System.
 This implies that it is quite difficult to observe a stellar-mass analog of a blazar.
 It is expected that the jets from X-ray binaries point toward the same direction of the Galaxy poles.
 Although physically plausible, it is quite difficult to find a X-ray binary with its axis tilted along the Milky Way disk.
 Therefore, relativistic jets in X-ray binaries are generally named \emph{microquasars} \cite{MIRABEL}.
 Moreover, the reduced timescales make it easier to correlate different components.
 It results a classification based on different phases of the jet and the disk activities (see, for example, the reviews \cite{GALLOE,JEROME}).

 It is worth noting that this classification scheme is unstable.
-Recently, the discovery of high-energy gamma rays from radio-loud narrow-line Seyfert 1 galaxies (RLNLS1s) added one more class to blazars \cite{ABDO1,ABDO2,ABDO3,FOSCHINI8}, together with the corresponding problem of finding the parent population \cite{BERTON1,BERTON2}.
-The main novelty added by the inclusion of RLNLS1s in the group of AGN with jets was to extend the mass distribution to the smaller values, thus removing mass requirements for the jet.
+Recently, the discovery of high-energy gamma rays from radio-loud narrow-line Seyfert 1 galaxies (RLNLS1s\footnote{Paolo Padovani \cite{PADOVANI} proposed to move from an observations-based classification to a more physical one.
+Therefore, radio-loud and radio-quiet AGN should change to jetted and non-jetted AGN.
+Following this scheme, RLNLS1s should change to jetted NLS1s.
+See also \cite{FOSCHINI17} for an extended discussion on the classification of jetted AGN.}) added one more class to blazars \cite{ABDO1,ABDO2,ABDO3,FOSCHINI8}, together with the corresponding problem of finding the parent population \cite{BERTON1,BERTON2}.
+The main novelty added by the inclusion of jetted NLS1s in the group of AGN with jets was to extend the mass distribution to the smaller values, thus removing mass requirements for the jet.
 Indeed, the masses of the central singularity powering AGN with relativistic jets were in the $\sim 10^{8-10}M_{\odot}$ range, suggesting the existence of a mass threshold for the jet generation, which in turn was linked to the host galaxy (elliptical for AGN with jets, spiral for the others; see, e.g. \cite{LAOR,SIKORA}).
-The discovery of powerful jets from RLNLS1s (with masses in the range $\sim 10^{6-8}M_{\odot}$ (\cite{ABDO3,FOSCHINI8,BERTON1}) made it clear that the previous threshold was an observational bias\footnote{This bias was born somewhere between seventies and eighties.
+The discovery of powerful jets from jetted NLS1s (with masses in the range $\sim 10^{6-8}M_{\odot}$ (\cite{ABDO3,FOSCHINI8,BERTON1}) made it clear that the previous threshold was an observational bias\footnote{This bias was born somewhere between seventies and eighties.
 For example, in 1979, Miley \& Miller \cite{MILEY} reported about the study of a sample of AGN with jets at $z<0.7$ and found sources with small masses and compact radio structure.
 Some years later, in 1986, Wills \& Browne \cite{WILLS} reported a study on a similar sample, but they selected only the brightest objects ($<17$ mag): this time, only objects with large masses were found.}.
-Recent surveys also found that a significant fraction of AGN with jets is hosted in disk galaxies \cite{COZIOL,INSKIP}.
+Recent surveys also found that a significant fraction of AGN with jets is hosted in disk galaxies \cite{COZIOL,INSKIP} (see \cite{FOSCHINI20} for a recent review).